tidymodels/hardhat/tests/testthat/_snaps/forge-formula.md

       xx2 <- forge(new, x2$blueprint)
     Condition
       Warning:
+      Novel level found in column f: "e". i The level has been removed, and values have been coerced to "NA".

+---

+    Code
+      xx3 <- forge(new_multiple, x3$blueprint)
+    Condition
+      Warning:
-      Novel levels found in column 'f': 'e'.
-The levels have been removed, and values have been coerced to 'NA'.
+      Novel levels found in column f: "e" and "f". i The levels have been removed, and values have been coerced to "NA".

 # novel predictor levels can be ignored